-More recently, the Kansas Corporation Commission (KCC) authorized Kansas utilities to impose surcharges on distributed solar customers.
+More recently, the Kansas Commission (KCC) authorized Kansas utilities to impose surcharges on distributed solar customers.
 This is a move that threatens to stifle the state’s still-nascent solar industry.

 This is unfortunate, in my view, especially at a time when other states are finding creative ways to increase access to low-cost solar energy in disadvantaged communities.